linkspreed/Cloudspreed/Special_Works.md

+### 11.06.2023 (announcement Cloudspreed)
+- 🎉 Big news!
+We've added #Cloudspreed to our subdomain system! 👏 Don't worry, the platform remains the same - you can continue using it with all existing data. 👍 Check it out at https://cloudspreed.linkspreed.com.
+Any questions or feedback?
+Let us know in the comments! #techupdate 💻

 ### 09.05.2023 (announcement Cloudspreed)
 - 🔁 Hey there!
 We're temporarily redirecting Cloudspreed to our new Cloud ShareNode until we come up with a plan for Cloudspreed.
 Have you tried using our ShareNode yet?
 Let us know in the comments! 📨 #cloudstorage #newfeatures #innovations 💻